etijskens/et-micc/tutorials/TUTORIAL-1.rst

 1.3 Improving efficiency
 ------------------------
 There are times when a correct solution - i.e. a code that solves the problem correctly - is sufficient.
-Most of the time, however, the solution also needs use resources efficiently, runtime, memory, ...
-Especially in High Performance Computing, where compute tasks may run for several days and use hundreds of compute nodes, and resources are to be sharede wiht may researchers, using the resources efficiently is of utmost importance.
+Very often, however, there are constraints on the time to solution, and the computing resources (number of cores and nodes, memory, ..) are requested to be used efficiently.
+Especially in scientific computing and high performance computing, where compute tasks may run for many days using hundreds of compute nodes and resources are to be shared with many researchers, using the resources efficiently is of utmost importance.

 However important efficiency may be, it is nevertheless a good strategy for developing a new piece of code, to start out with a simple, even naive implementation in Python, neglecting